rootiest/zippy-klipper_config/guides/GUIDE-mesh.md

     screw4_name: rear left screw
     screw_thread: CW-M4

 The `screw_thread` is the threading used on your bed-adjustment screws.
 Typical Ender 3 style beds use M4 threading and turn clockwise to decrease the bed height.
+M3-clockwise is also somewhat common.

 If you are unsure, you can check your bed screws to verify the correct threading for your config.